GeekLaunch/geeklaunch.github.io/content/blog/make-invalid-states-unrepresentable.md

 error: could not compile `invalid-state` due to previous error
 ```

-And here, it suggests changing an invalid identifier.
-(Side note: this is possibly my favorite `rustc` error message.)
+And here, it suggests changing an invalid identifier (side note: this is possibly my favorite `rustc` error message).

 The Rust compiler is _smart_, and in conjunction with the language's powerful type system, you have a useful tool at your disposal.